-2.15 Designated Safeguarding Lead (DSL) / Deputy DSL
+Designated Safeguarding Lead (DSL) / Operational Safeguarding Lead (OSL)

-The Designated Safeguarding Lead (DSL) is the senior person responsible for ensuring that the Council meets its responsibilities under the Children Act 2004, the Care Act 2014, and related statutory guidance.
+- 5.6 The Designated Safeguarding Lead (DSL) is the senior person responsible for ensuring that the Council meets its responsibilities under the Children Act 2004, the Care Act 2014, and related statutory guidance.
 Their role is to provide leadership and accountability, increasing awareness of safeguarding issues across the Council.
-They have authority to commit resources and make strategic decisions, providing expert advice to Senior Managers, staff and councillors.

-2.16 Working with the Safeguarding Managers Group and the Designated Safeguarding Officers Group they co-ordinate safeguarding activity: implementing and reviewing policy and procedures; co-ordinating and monitoring training; ensuring safer recruitment; supporting referrals; overseeing complex cases to ensure these are dealt with promptly, thoroughly and fairly; ensuring appropriate reporting and recording systems which comply with Data Protection and Confidentiality requirements; meeting external requests for information; engaging in serious case reviews, audits and inspections, and conducting assurance reviews, reporting on and implementing the outcomes of these.
-They also disseminate information from Norfolk Safeguarding Children Partnership and Adults Board (NSCP and NSAB) as necessary.

-2.17 The DSL or deputy DSL leads on inter-agency arrangements, liaising with NSCP and NSAB.
+They have authority to commit resources and make strategic decisions, providing expert advice to Senior Managers, staff and councillors. - 5.7 Working with the Designated Safeguarding Officers Group and OSL, they coordinate safeguarding activity: implementing and reviewing policy and procedures; co-ordinating and monitoring training; ensuring safer recruitment; supporting referrals; overseeing complex cases to ensure these are dealt with promptly, thoroughly and fairly; ensuring appropriate reporting and recording systems which comply with Data Protection and Confidentiality requirements; meeting external requests for information; engaging in serious case reviews, audits and inspections, and conducting assurance reviews, reporting on and implementing the outcomes of these.
+They also oversee the dissemination of information from Norfolk Safeguarding Children Partnership and Adults Board (NSCP and NSAB) as necessary. - 5.8 The DSL or OSL leads on inter-agency arrangements, liaising with NSCP and NSAB.
 They support case referrals to NSCP / NSAB for review where: there is a need to enhance inter-agency working or the case is of particular interest or concern; a case is an example of good and effective practice; or where there is a split decision regarding action to be taken to safeguard an individual.
-The DSL/Deputy DSL contributes to multi-agency reviews and investigations, with a role in agreeing the scope of reviews and representing their agency; and assists in overcoming difficulties in inter-agency working which cannot be resolved by other colleagues, including initiating and responding to cases in line with the agreed escalation policy.
+The DSL/OSL contributes to multi-agency reviews and investigations, with a role in agreeing the scope of reviews and representing their agency; and assists in overcoming difficulties in inter-agency working which cannot be resolved by other colleagues, including initiating and responding to cases in line with the agreed escalation policy.

-The Strategic Director is the Designated Safeguarding Lead, The Deputy DSL is the Early Help Hub Manager.
+The Executive Director - People is the Designated Safeguarding Lead (DSL).
+The Operational Safeguarding Lead (OSL) is the Prevention & Early Help Manager.

-2.18 Chief Executive and Management Team
+Chief Executive and Management Team

-- 2.19 The Chief Executive leads and promotes the Council's work to identify, respond to and prevent abuse and neglect, in line with national legislation and local guidance.
-The Chief Executive must assure themselves that safeguarding systems and practices within the Council are effective. - 2.20 The Council's Senior Management Team must ensure that resources are available to support staff, councillors, volunteers, contractors and consultants, including lead officer time, training budgets, etc. and ensure appropriate scrutiny and reporting arrangements are in place to review legal compliance with safeguarding requirements.
+- 5.9 The Chief Executive leads and promotes the Council's work to identify, respond to and prevent abuse and neglect, in line with national legislation and local guidance.
+The Chief Executive must assure themselves that safeguarding systems and practices within the Council are effective. - 5.10 The Council's Management Team and Executive Leadership Team must ensure that resources are available to support staff, councillors, volunteers, contractors and consultants, including lead officer time, training budgets, etc. and ensure appropriate scrutiny and reporting arrangements are in place to review legal compliance with safeguarding requirements.